iankorf/blast-primer/README.md

 ```

 This alignment is reported to have 64.3% identity with 45/70 matches and 17/70
 gaps.
-There is more than one way to calculate percent identity.
+Note that there is more than one way to calculate percent identity.

 1. number of matches divided by length of alignment (count gaps)
 2. number of matches divided by matches plus mismatches (ignore gaps)